davidmerfield/Stroke/notes/spec.md

 Allow you to print version with and without strikethroughs

 Rich text makes most sense so strikethroughs can be included

+Be able to move selection caret with keys (would look like text selection).
+Pressing another character except delete would continue typing as normal.

+Is it ok to have two 'carets'?
+That's weird?
+It would be nice to not have to use the mouse.

+Will need an RTF to HTML parser, html to RTF parser.
+Can I encode this shit as a text file?

+**The goal would be to be able to open the text file in another program and not see the strikethroughs.**

+Does the txt format allow for hidden text?
+Or some markup?

+# Issues

+Allow selections across multiple lines

+Close strike out tags after every deletion, sometimes you can keep typing inside one.

+Only strike out text or whitespace between text included in the selection.

 **File**
 - New